nwimmer123/readit_rails/README.md

 * Login with Facebook.
 * Invite friends to join.
 * Have "reading buddies".
-* Click on someone and see their profile.
 * Get a notification when someone posts in a book you've posted or responds inside your thread.

 ### User Profile ###